stolostron/rhacm-docs/install/overview.md

 Installing Red Hat Advanced Cluster Management for Kubernetes sets up a multi-node cluster production environment.
 You can install Red Hat Advanced Cluster Management for Kubernetes in either standard or high availability configurations.

-The installation procedure consists of the following overall steps:
+The intallation process includes the following topics:

 - [Requirements and recommendations](install/requirements.md)
 - [Preparing your hub cluster for installation](install/prep.md)